Conservation and Improvement of Adequate Working Environment

 6. Infection countermeasures

-• Providing opportunities for vaccination against COVID-19 and influenza and subsidizing vaccination expenses
+• Providing opportunities for vaccination against influenza and subsidizing vaccination expenses

 • Conducting orientations and providing vaccinations for employees who will be stationed overseas to prevent the contraction or spread of various infectious diseases